- What is this site?

 See our Submission Rules for all the details but the short answer?
 We welcome original Office stories of any genre featuring any show characters and pairings (please see the next section about pairings).

-For a long time the FAQs have stated that "Any original Office story, featuring any and all characters and pairings, is welcome" here on MTT.
+For a long time the FAQs have stated that although we are primarily a Jim & Pam site "Any original Office story, featuring any and all characters and pairings, is welcome" here on MTT.
 However we feel it's time to expand and clarify this statement regarding pairings.

 The submission rules have been modified to state clearly at MTT it's preferred that pairings depicted in stories be canon pairings (in other words, romantic pairings that happened on the show).

 Stories featuring non-canon pairings may still be submitted, but will be reviewed and approved or declined at the admins' discretion*.
 A non-canon pairing story stands a better chance of being approved if it's well-written and if the pairing is developed and believable.
-This rule also applies to pairing a show character and an OC (original character).
+It's also preferred the story is complete so the admins can reach an informed decision about approval quicker.

-* For now we are exempting non-canon pairing stories published before May 2017 from this archive rule.
+*Non-canon pairing stories published before May 2017 are exempt from this archive rule.

 We understand wanting to explore different and unusual pairings in fanfiction, however this is neither the vision the founder of MTT had for the archive nor the direction we are interested in going now.